apify/apify-client-python/README.md

 ### Convenience functions and options

-Some actions can't be performed by the API itself, such as indefinite waiting for an actor run to finish (because of network timeouts).
+Some actions can't be performed by the API itself, such as indefinite waiting for an Actor run to finish (because of network timeouts).
 The client provides convenient `call()` and `wait_for_finish()` functions that do that.
 Key-value store records can be retrieved as objects, buffers or streams via the respective options, dataset items can be fetched as individual objects or serialized data and we plan to add better stream support and async iterators.